 That scathing denunciation probably only increased the ire of angry Dupont residents, who complained that it was out of scale with the rest of the neighborhood, and blocked their views and left them in its shadows.
 Additionally, even though the building had been advertised as fireproof because of its steel frame, neighbors worried that it might turn into an inferno, because District firefighters didn't have ladders capable of reaching the top floors.
 Some even feared that The Cairo would fall over in a strong wind, prompting District officials to conduct tests to make sure the structure was solid.
 The outcry, nevertheless, didn't subside, and Congress eventually caught enough of the heat to step in and enact building height limitations five years after the Cairo was built.

 Despite that bad publicity, The Cairo proved to attract plenty of long-term tenants--including Schneider himself, who abandoned his own mansion to move in--and also visitors such as F. Scott Fitzgerald and Thomas Edison.
-Here's an article from the Ghosts of DC blog about another illustrious patron, Queen Liliuokalani, the deposed monarch of Hawaii, who stayed there when she visited Washington in a fruitless effort to regain her throne in 1897.
+Another illustrious patron, Queen Liliuokalani, the deposed monarch of Hawaii, stayed there when she visited Washington in a fruitless effort to regain her throne in 1897.